Skip to content

 Practical FAQ

-The useful questions are usually operational, not philosophical.
+The useful questions are usually operational, not abstract.

 This page is here to help a buyer pressure-test fit before the first call.
-If the workflow, systems, or review cadence do not make sense, the right answer is to narrow scope or stop.
+If the workflow, systems, grounding, or review cadence do not make sense, the right answer is to narrow scope or stop instead of buying too early.

 Scope